vrtbl/passerine/README.md

 1. Clone this git repository.
 2. Build Passerine with cargo.
-3. Run the CLI on one of the examples: `cargo run -- examples/hello_world.p`.
+3. Run the tests.

 If you'd like to contribute:

 1. Read `CONTRIBUTING.md`.
-2. Get up Passerine using the above instructions
+2. Get Passerine.
-3. Open issues and pull requests disclosing bugs or implementing improvements

-> Fun Note: I didn't have access to wifi when I wrote the compiler until version 0.5.0.
-As such, this compiler was developed completely from memory, without access to the internet for any sort of anything - no Stack Overflow, no Rust documentation, etc.
-If you see any obvious errata in the compiler design, open an issue or create a pull request.
+3. If you find anything, open an issue / pull request.

 # Roadmap
 | Version  | Milestone                   | Status (Planning, WIP, Stable) | Goal        |